Frequently Asked Questions

 Even though 5G networks are being rolled out, they will NOT replace 4G.
 The 4G and 5G networks will continue to work together to provide the best coverage across Australia.
 Our 4G devices work alongside the 5G network.

-Are MePACS alarms safe to use with a Pacemaker?
+Are MePACS alarms safe to use with a pacemaker?

-Yes, MePACS personal alarms comply with the Australian Standards in relation to Electromagnetic Compatibility (EMC) for devices such as pacemakers.
-If you have concerns, please consult your medical specialist.
+MePACS personal alarms comply with the Australian Standards in relation to Electromagnetic Compatibility (EMC) for devices such as pacemakers.

 What happens if there is a power outage?